Associate Principal Flute

 Henrietta Rauenhorst Chair

-Milwaukee native Greg Milliren, the Minnesota Orchestra’s associate principal flutist since 2009, has performed with many orchestras and music festivals.
-He has been honored to serve as a guest principal for concerts with the Dallas Symphony, Los Angeles Philharmonic and Seattle Symphony, and has been a guest with the major orchestras of Chicago, Boston, San Francisco, National, Detroit, Colorado and Jacksonville.
-He has also performed with the Russian National Orchestra during their tour to Minnesota, the Santa Barbara Chamber Orchestra, Spoleto Festival USA and New World Symphony.
-As a chamber musician, he helped develop several contemporary chamber music series in non-traditional venues as a past member of the Los Angeles-based Definiens Project.
+Greg Milliren, the Minnesota Orchestra’s associate principal flutist since 2009, has a robust orchestral career, including past performances as guest principal flute with the Dallas Symphony, the Detroit Symphony, the Los Angeles Philharmonic and Seattle Symphony.
+Additionally, he has performed flute and piccolo with the major orchestras of Chicago, Boston, San Francisco, National, Colorado and Jacksonville.
+He performed with the Russian National Orchestra during their tour to Minnesota, and has also appeared with the Santa Barbara Chamber Orchestra, the Spoleto Festival USA and the New World Symphony.

-Locally Milliren has appeared on the Orchestra’s chamber music series, performing Takemitsu’s And then I knew ’twas Wind, and has performed with the Chamber Music Society of Minnesota.
-He was featured as soloist with the Bloomington Symphony Orchestra in 2012, playing the Christopher Rouse Flute Concerto, and he has served as principal flute with the Lakes Area Music Festival in Brainerd, Minnesota.
-A committed educator, he is in demand locally and nationally as a teacher and audition coach.
+Milliren is also an experienced chamber musician, having appeared on the Orchestra’s chamber music series many times and has performed in venues all across the Twin Cities including concerts with the Chamber Music Society of Minnesota.
+While based in Los Angeles, he was a producer and performer for numerous concerts with The Definiens Project, a group which brought fun and inventive contemporary chamber music to diverse audiences in relaxed and accessible settings.
+He was featured as soloist with the Bloomington Symphony Orchestra in 2012, performing Christopher Rouse’s Flute Concerto, and he has served as principal flute with the Lakes Area Music Festival in Brainerd, Minnesota.

-Milliren began studying piano as a six-year-old and picked up the flute at age 10.
-He was a member of the Milwaukee Youth Symphony when he became aware of how much he loved symphonic music and determined to become a professional musician.
+Growing up in the Milwaukee area, Milliren began studying piano as a six-year-old and picked up the flute at age 10.
+His experience with the Milwaukee Youth Symphony nurtured a love of symphonic music and set him on the path to music being a profession.
 He first performed with the Minnesota Orchestra as a substitute musician while earning his undergraduate degree at the University of Minnesota.
 He subsequently completed a master’s degree at the University of Southern California.
-Among his most influential teachers have been Julia Bogorad-Kogan, principal flute of the Saint Paul Chamber Orchestra; Jim Walker; Adam Kuenzel, principal flute of the Minnesota Orchestra; and Immanuel Davis, Heather Clark and Sarah Jackson.
+He credits his many music teachers, mentors and parents for helping him succeed.

 Milliren and his husband Dan Mollick, an Edina middle-school orchestra teacher, live in St. Louis Park with their rescue pit bull, Sadie.